-When installing or operating this antenna or any other antenna/tower, please observe the following safety tips.
+When installing or operating this antenna, please observe the following safety tips.

 NOTE - High voltages are present when transmitting, no matter how much or little power is applied.
 Do not touch any part of the antenna while transmitting.

 WARNING: INSTALLATION OR OPERATION OF THIS PRODUCT NEAR POWER LINES IS DANGEROUS!
 FOR YOUR SAFETY, FOLLOW THE ENCLOSED INSTALLATION DIRECTIONS.
 THOUGH THIS ANTENNA IS CONSTRUCTED WITH INSULATEDMATERIALS, PROPER CARE MUST BE TAKEN DURING INSTALLATION.
 INSTALLER ASSUMES ALL LIABILITY FOR PROPERTY AND LIFE SAFETY.